SiyuZhang1989/NC_Co-select_ARG-MRG/README.md

 Title: Genetic-linkage proof reveals organic fertilization co-selects for antibiotic and metal resistance genes in the global agricultural soil microbiome

 This repository contains R code for classifying samples, python code for machine learning and other analysis code or scripts in the manuscript "Genetic-linkage proof reveals organic fertilization co-selects for antibiotic and metal resistance genes in the global agricultural soil microbiome".

+The code and scripts provided here may only be used for academic exchange and are not permitted for commercial use.